Ontario Power Generation

 Ontario Power Generation Inc. (OPG) is a Crown corporation and "government business enterprise" that is responsible for approximately half of the electricity generation in the province of Ontario, Canada.
 It is wholly owned by the government of Ontario.
 Sources of electricity include nuclear, hydroelectric, wind, gas and biomass.
 Although Ontario has an open electricity market, the provincial government, as OPG's sole shareholder, regulates the price the company receives for its electricity to be less than the market average, in an attempt to stabilize prices.
 Since 1 April 2008, the company's rates have been regulated by the Ontario Energy Board.

 In June 2019, it was announced that a new corporate campus would be built in Clarington, Ontario, that will also house Ontario Power Generation's headquarters.
-In February 2023, it was announced that OPG would instead purchase the former head office building of General Motors Canada in Oshawa, Ontario, for their new headquarters, planning to open by 2024.
+In February 2023, it was announced that OPG would instead purchase the former head office building of General Motors Canada at 1908 Colonel Sam Drive in Oshawa, Ontario, for their new headquarters, planning to open by 2024, but full occupancy is now by end of 2025.